Columbia Branch History

-In 1935, the State Library Board designated Lorain Public Library as a County Extension Center.
-Service to Columbia Township began with monthly Bookmobile service provided through the Lorain Public Library.
-The Bookmobile made at least two stops, one at Kolwalski’s Store on the corner of Anderson and Station Rd.
+Columbia Branch History In 1935, the State Library Board designated Lorain Public Library as a County Extension Center.
+Service to Columbia Township began with monthly bookmobile service provided through the Lorain Public Library.
+The bookmobile made at least two stops, one at Kolwalski’s Store on the corner of Anderson and Station roads.
 The women and children in the area would gather to visit and borrow new books.
 One humorous memory provided by a community member was that only one pregnant mother could come on board at a time as space was limited.
 The second stop was at the school during the school year.
-One of those school children fondly recalled being allowed to leave the school building to enter the Bookmobile.
+One of those school children fondly recalled being allowed to leave the school building to enter the bookmobile.

-The new Library on West River Rd. was 72’ x 41’.
+The new library on West River Road. was 72 feet by 41 feet.
 The Dedication was held on April 8, 1973.
 The new building had a magazine section, record section and separate areas for children and adults.
 There were no windows, but the building had heat and air conditioning.
 Only the snow shovel had to come to the new building from the old facility.
 The township mowed the lawn.